BlueprintTechnologies/blueprint-tech-assessments/README.md

 ## How it works
 Your assessment coordinator will send you a link to a specific assessment.
 Unless otherwise specified, assessments should be completed in less than 24 hours.

-To submit your answers to the assigned assessment, you will create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) in this repository.
+To submit your answers to the assigned assessment, clone this repo and create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) in this repository.
 Your pull request should contain the answers to all the questions and challenges in the assigned assessment (unless otherwise specified).

 If you have questions about the assessment, submit an [Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) to this repository.